Unique to Older Adults

 - Turn off radios, TV or other sources of background noise

-- Use any other means of communicating – gestures, drawings, facial expressions
+- Use any other non-verbal means of communicating – gestures, drawings, facial expressions

-If you have dysphagia, a healthcare professional will assess your swallowing pattern by observing your ability to eat and drink.
-You may also be evaluated by means of a videofluoroscope, laryngoscopy, or other imaging technique.
-Common treatment approaches include changing to foods with easily swallowed textures, such as pureed foods; swallowing therapy (exercises done alone or while swallowing, head-lift exercises, changes in position while eating); breathing exercises to reduce the risk of inhaling food; and/or using high-calorie and high-protein supplemental beverages (such as Boost or Ensure).
+If a person has dysphagia due to a stroke, they will be referred to a speech language pathologist (SLP).
+The SLP will assess their swallowing pattern by observing their ability to eat and drink.
+They may also use further tests including a videofluoroscope, laryngoscopy, or other imaging techniques.
+Common treatment approaches include changing to foods that are easier to swallow, such as pureed foods; swallowing therapy (including exercises done alone or while swallowing, head-lift exercises, changes in position while eating); breathing exercises to reduce the risk of inhaling food; and/or using high-calorie and high-protein supplemental beverages (such as Boost or Ensure).

-If you cannot recover the ability to swallow food enough to keep you well-nourished, or for patients who are not sufficiently alert or who have other severe feeding problems, feeding may have to be done by tube.
+If a someone cannot recover the ability to swallow food enough to keep themselves well-nourished, are not sufficiently alert, or who have other severe feeding problems, feeding may have to be done by means of a feeding tube.

 Stroke often brings on many disabilities in addition to swallowing difficulties.
 Weakness in arms and legs and loss of muscle control in the face are also frequent consequences of stroke.
 These frustrations can have a severe impact on the intake of food and fluids and may lead to dehydration.
 Even without stroke, older people tend to be less aware that they are thirsty, particularly if they have cognitive (thinking) problems.
 Conversely, dehydration itself has been implicated as a possible cause of stroke.
 It can also lead to constipation, kidney dysfunction, and mental problems such as confusion and seizures.
 There is a greater chance of death after a stroke if the patient is dehydrated.

-After a stroke, up to 60% of hospitalized older people suffer from urinary incontinence, an inability to control urination.
+After a stroke, up to 60% of hospitalized older people suffer from urinary incontinence (leakage of urine) due to an inability to control urination.

-A patient who has had a stroke has an increased risk of immobility due to their inability to move their limbs freely or the reduced ability to feel pain or pressure.
+Weakness in limbs due to a stroke may affect a person’s ability to get out of bed.
 This can lead to pressure ulcers.
-Pressure ulcers develop if there is unrelieved pressure from a bone lying against a surface without moving for a long period of time.
+Pressure ulcers develop due to unrelieved pressure from a bone lying against a surface when a person doesn’t move for a long period of time.
 The skin or soft tissue caught between the bone and the surface (such as a mattress) begins to break down.
-This is particularly problematic in older people because blood circulation becomes less efficient as we age and our skin tissues are weaker.
-Pressure ulcers are linked to a worse outcomes and greater risk of death after a stroke.
+This is particularly problematic in older people because blood circulation becomes less efficient and the skin tissues become weaker with increasing age.

-To prevent pressure ulcers the nursing staff will change your position regularly.
-Eating well and getting all the vitamins and minerals you need are also essential.
-The most common and dangerous complications of pressure ulcers are infection, pain, and depression, which need prompt treatment.
-Treatment varies depending on the type of pressure ulcer but generally pressure should be relieved as much as possible.
-The area affected should be kept clean and generally covered with a dressing, and medications for pain and infection should be provided as needed.
+To prevent and treat pressure ulcers, the nursing staff at the hospital or rehabilitation facility will change the person’s position regularly.
+Eating a balanced diet with essential nutrients helps with prevention of and healing of pressure ulcers.
+The most common complications of pressure ulcers are infection, pain, and depression, which need prompt attention.
+Specific treatments of pressure ulcers vary depending on the type of pressure ulcers.
+The area affected should be kept clean and covered with a dressing, and medications for pain and infection started as needed.

 Stroke may be associated with a sudden loss of vision in one or both eyes.
 If your stroke affects your vision, you may only be able to see certain parts of your field of vision.
 Your perception of ordinary objects may be altered, or you may mistake the distances between objects.
 Reading may become difficult because you can only see part of the page.
 You may experience single-side “neglect” particularly when the brain damage from your stroke is localized to the right side of your brain.